-Short Answer: Text Explanation
+Short Answer: Text Explanation Text: Excerpt from "En una tempestad," José María Heredia Theme: La valentía

-Text: Excerpt from "Nuestra América," José Martí
+3 The response correctly identifies the author and the period and effectively explains the development of the theme in the text.

-Theme: La identidad americana
+- Identifies correctly the author and the period. - Effectively explains the development of the theme in the text. - Supports response with relevant evidence from the text. - 2 The response correctly identifies either the author or the period and explains the development of the theme in the text; description and narration are present but do not outweigh explanation. - Identifies correctly either the author or the period. - Explains the development of the theme in the text. - Supports response with evidence from the text, but evidence may not be clear or relevant.

-- 3 The response correctly identifies the author and the period and effectively explains the theme in the text. - Identifies correctly the author and the period. - Effectively explains the theme in the text. - Supports response with relevant evidence from the text. - The response correctly identifies either the author or the period and explains the theme in the text; description and narration are present but do not outweigh explanation. - Identifies correctly either the author or the period. - Explains the theme in the text. - Supports response with evidence from the text, but evidence may not be clear or relevant.
+Note: A response that fails to correctly identify both the author and the period must have a good explanation of the development of the theme in the text in order to earn a score of 2.

-Note: A response that fails to correctly identify both the author and the period must have a good explanation of the theme in the text in order to earn a score of 2.
+1 The response incorrectly identifies the author and/or the period; response does not successfully explain the development of the theme in the text; description and narration outweigh explanation; irrelevant comments may predominate.

-- The response incorrectly identifies the author and/or the period; response does not successfully explain the theme in the text; description and narration outweigh explanation; irrelevant comments may predominate. - Fails to correctly identify the author and/or the period. - Attempts to explain the theme in the text. - Fails to adequately support response with textual evidence.
+- Fails to correctly identify the author and/or the period. - Attempts to explain the development of the theme in the text. - Fails to adequately support response with textual evidence.

-Note: A response that correctly identifies the author and/or the period but does not explain the theme in the text cannot earn a score higher than 1.
+Note: A response that correctly identifies the author and/or the period but does not explain the development of the theme in the text cannot earn a score higher than 1.

-The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.
+0 The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.

 Note: A response that merely restates part or all of the prompt receives a score of 0.
-A response scored a 0 in content must also receive a 0 in language.
+A response that receives a 0 in content must also receive a 0 in language.